berdal84/nodable/README.md

 Introduction:
 -------------

-The syntax used is really simple and works quite like a calculator.
+For now the syntax used is really simple and works quite like a calculator.

 Operands :
 ----------